 Hero Xtreme/ Xpulse

 Hero languishes in the shadows of the other brands when it comes to bikes with 200cc or higher capacity.
 It was among the best in class with Karizma R at one point in time but ever since its partition with Honda it has only gone backwards.
 The company, however, shows promise with some exciting launches in Xtreme 160R and 200S.
-Both of these bikes have turn by turn navigation system through its app Hero Ride Guide.
+Both of these bikes have turn by turn navigation systems through its app Hero Ride Guide.
 This app uses Google Maps for navigation and is quite accurate in what it does.
 The dash, however, is no coloured which is why it doesn’t look as good as the Royal Enfield Tripper Navigation.
 It, however, gets the job done and is better than that of the TVS just because it uses Google Maps

 TVS Apache 310/Apache 4v

 TVS Apache 2004V and the Apache 310 RR get the same app and navigation system, it’s just that their dash is different.
 This system uses Bluetooth for connecting the Smartphone app to the dashboard.
 All the processing takes place in the app, the dashboard just shows the turn by turn navigation.
-A downside of this system is that it uses MapMy India for its navigation which is not as good as the Google Maps.
+A downside of this system is that it uses MapMy India for its navigation which is not as good as Google Maps.

 Honda CB 350/ H’ness

 The Honda CB 350 has a really weird navigation system.
 The company seems to have cut corners in the dashboard by not making it a digital unit capable of showing turn by turn navigations.
 The company has found a workaround by creating an app that connects to the bike through Bluetooth.
 It asks you to connect an earphone to the smartphone and all the navigational signs are spoken through the earphone.
 It’s essentially Google maps being used with a Bluetooth earphone.
-Since thee dash is very small, the turn by turn indications is very hard visible to the rider.
+Since the dash is very small, the turn by turn indications is very hard visible to the rider.
 While CB 350 is among the best bikes in its class, the navigation system is trash.

-Although Ather has full-scale Google Maps on its dash, it’s not on the list, because its not a motorcycle.
+Although Ather has full-scale Google Maps on its dash, it’s not on the list, because it’s not a motorcycle.
 If you want to see what a full-scale navigation system looks like on a two-wheeler have a look at the below video.
 It’s just a matter of time before other companies catch up to Ather in terms of dashboard design.